4n0nymou3/multi-proxy-config-fetcher/README.md

 1. Fetch configs from all sources
 2. Enrich with geolocation data
 3. Rename with descriptive tags
-4. Test with Xray core (Pass 1)
+4. Test with Xray core (multi-round)
 5. Convert to Sing-box format
-6. Test with Sing-box core (Pass 2)
+6. Test with Sing-box core (multi-round)
-7. Filter for security
+7. Filter for security and generate the secure Sing-box and Xray outputs
 8. Generate Clash/Mihomo YAML configs
-9. Generate load-balanced configs
+9. Generate the load-balanced Xray config
+10. Generate the Fragment-enabled load-balanced Xray config
-10. Update charts and reports
+11. Update charts and reports
+12. Generate the pipeline run summary
-11. Commit and push changes
+13. Commit and push changes

 ## 🛡️ Security Features